soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 opened)?
 Which parts of the code could throw an exception?
 Which handles won't get closed?

-- Try to use `bracket` to make sure we always close a handle afterwards, even if an exception is thrown, and avoid closing the handle for the `stdin` and `stdout` cases.
+- Try to use `bracket` to make sure we always close a handle afterwards, even if an exception is thrown, and avoid closing the handle for the `stdin` and `stdout` cases
   <details><summary>Hint</summary>We might need to use continuation-passing style,
   passing a function that takes a parameter to a function that produces a parameter and calls it with that parameter.